 If you’re looking for a jaunt out of town, head to nearby Penny Harbour to target Chafe’s Landing for the best fi n’ chi (fish and chips) this side of jolly ol’.

 Loftier food palates should seek out Raymond’s.
-Housed in a historic 1915 building near the water, Raymond’s offers tasting menus using almost exclusively only native to Newfoundland.
+Housed in a historic 1915 building near the water, Raymond’s offers tasting menus that are almost exclusively native to Newfoundland.
 Seal charcuterie anyone?
 The Reluctant Chef also offers tasting menus, with two distinct dining experiences spanning two floors, with the Vinyl Room in the dugout basement offering classic records and boozy cocktails to pair them with.

 If you haven’t formally been Screeched in, then you haven’t really been to Newfoundland.
 Don’t miss out on the fun, Screech is just a shot of rum anyway.
 Christian’s is right downtown and guarantees a good time, kissing the cod is only part of the fun.